 Blueberry Digger (Habropoda laboriosa)

 A relatively large, southern bee with a strong preference for blueberries and redbud (Genus Cercis).
 Could easily be mistaken for a worker bumblebee.
-Photo Courtesy Michael Veit
+Photo courtesy Michael Veit

 Summer (June and July)